 The Kala Gallery is a light filled 2,200 square foot exhibition space.
 The gallery presents approximately six exhibitions each year in a wide range of media by both emerging and recognized artists.
-Two of the exhibitions feature new works by Kala Fellowship artists and Artist-in-Residence members of the Institute working in print, digital media, video, installation, photography and book arts.
+Two of the exhibitions feature new works by Kala Fellowship artists and Artist-in-Residence working in print, digital media, video, installation, photography and book arts.
 The remainder of Kala’s annual programming focuses on curated exhibitions assembled around a unifying theme, process or media.

 Kala Art Institute is able to develop small, in-house curated exhibitions for businesses, public facilities, and special interest groups on a case-by-case basis, taking into account available staff resources and the timing of each request.
 Recent projects have included Kala’s ongoing Milvia/Addison windows display in downtown Berkeley, small exhibitions in city government offices, and a large group exhibition of prints and paintings presented at the Mathematical Sciences Research Institute, an academic think tank on the UC Berkeley campus.

-If you have an interest in these services, please contact Mayumi Hamanaka, Gallery Director, at (510) 841-7000 ext.
+If you have an interest in these services, please contact Mayumi Hamanaka, Artistic Director, at (510) 841-7000 ext.
 201 or firstname.lastname@example.org.